dataxp-ai/projects/Airbnb/README.md

-# Airbnb
+# Airbnb Explorer

+## Welcome!
+We have all encountered an Airbnb although some experiences might have been better than others.
+Did you know there are investors that purchase properties just to put it as a rental on Airbnb?
+In this project we will use our data analysis and visualisation skills to help investors decide which suburb/neighbourhood from your chosen city they should invest in next.

+Check out the [challenges](#challenges) section below for guidance.
+Be sure to post your progress, ask questions or find teammates in the #airbnb channel under the project section in Discord.
+We can't wait to see what everyone comes up with!

+### The Goal
-**The Goal:** Using the open source airbnb datset from below, build a dashboard to help property owners and investors understand the Airbnb property market.
+Using the open source airbnb dataset from below, build a dashboard to help property owners and investors understand the Airbnb property market.

 This project will require:
 - Project planning